ilan-segal/fighter-platformer/game_design_document/GameDesignDocument.md

 A special case where the player collides with a perfectly horizontal wall (a floor).
 If they're not in hitstun or tumble (see Hitstun and Tumble), they land normally.
 Otherwise, if they are going fast enough for a stage spike (see Stage Spike) they bounce, otherwise they go into knockdown (see Knockdown).

 #### Platform Collision
-A special sub-case of floor collision where the player is about to collide with a platform (see Platforms).
-If the player is holding down on the control stick when they would collide with a platform, they ignore it and pass through.
+A special sub-case of floor collision where the player is about to fall onto a platform (see Platforms).
+If the player is holding down on the control stick when they would collide with a platform and they're not in hitstun, they ignore the platform and fall through it.

 #### Wall Collision Algorithm